Helping Clients Navigate A Course To A Better Future

 Call for a Consultation With Our Mecklenburg & Union County Divorce Lawyers

-At Kennedy Law Associates, our North Carolina divorce lawyers take the time to get to know our clients through an in-depth initial domestic consultation.
+At Kennedy Law Associates, our Charlotte divorce lawyers take the time to get to know our clients through an in-depth initial domestic consultation.
 By learning about your unique situation, your concerns, and your goals, we can craft a tailored plan that is right for you moving forward.

 Our divorce attorneys have helped many satisfied clients throughout North Carolina, including Mecklenburg County, Union County, Lincoln County, Gaston County and Cabarrus County.
 For additional information about our approach, please call us at 704-512- 0619 or send us an email.